yriyriyri/voxllinktree/README.md

 == method

-The site is implemented with next.js for the web application framework and three.js for 3d rendering.
-The following describes the core functionality:
+the site is implemented with Next.js for the web application framework and Three.js for 3d rendering. the following describes the core functionality, including features like axes nodes, boxy model loading, fps counter, and more.

 === core features

 **node system**
-- dynamically generates 3d nodes with random initial positions and velocities.
+- dynamically generates 3d nodes with random initial positions and velocities
-- nodes are bounded by a defined area and reverse direction upon collision with boundaries.
+- nodes are bounded by a defined area and reverse direction upon collision with boundaries
-- methods:
+- _methods_:
-  - `createRandomNodes`: generates random node positions and velocities.
+  - `createRandomNodes(count)`: generates random node positions and velocities
-  - `clampAndBounce`: constrains nodes within boundaries and reverses velocity when needed.
+  - `clampAndBounce(node, boundingBox)`: constrains node movement within boundaries, reversing velocity as needed

+**axes node system**
+- a secondary system of “axes nodes,” each visually represented by a small 3d cross
+- they bounce within the same bounding box but also use a sine-wave function to modulate their opacity over time
+- _methods_:
+  - `createAxesNodes(count)`: spawns a specified number of axes nodes at random positions with random velocities

 **wireframe visualization**
-- each node is rendered as a wireframe cube, aligned with the futuristic design.
+- each regular node is rendered as a wireframe cube
-- methods:
+- _methods_:
-  - `createEdgeWireframes`: creates edges for cube wireframes using three.js's `edgesgeometry` and `linesegments`.
+  - `createEdgeWireframes(scene, nodes)`: creates edges for cube wireframes using Three.js's EdgesGeometry and LineSegments

 **connecting lines**
-- dynamic connections between nodes are drawn, with opacity based on the distance between nodes. lines disappear when the distance exceeds a threshold.
+- dynamic connections between nodes are drawn, with opacity based on the distance between nodes. lines disappear when the distance exceeds a threshold
+- additional lines connect regular nodes to axes nodes, factoring in both node distance and the axes node's sine-wave fade
-- methods:
+- _methods_:
-  - `createConnectingLines`: handles line creation and adjusts their visibility/opacity in real time.
+  - `createConnectingLines(scene, nodes)`: handles line creation and adjusts visibility/opacity for node-to-node connections
+  - `createNodeAxesLines(scene, nodes, axes)`: creates lines between each regular node and each axes node

 **grid overlay**
-- a structured 3d grid adds context and enhances the visual composition.
+- a structured 3d grid adds context and enhances the visual composition
-- methods:
+- _methods_:
-  - `createGrid`: creates grid lines based on the bounding box dimensions.
+  - `createGrid(scene)`: creates grid lines based on the bounding box dimensions

 **camera rotation**
-- implements smooth camera rotation triggered by scroll events, providing an interactive view.
+- implements smooth camera rotation triggered by scroll events, providing an interactive view from multiple angles
-- methods:
+- _methods_:
-  - `animateScene`: animates camera transitions between angles while maintaining focus on the center of the scene.
+  - `animateScene(...)`: updates all moving elements and handles camera transitions between angles

+**boxy model loading**
+- conditionally loads a 3d “boxy” model (GLTF/DRACO) into the scene, supporting animation mixing and dynamic wireframe edges
+- _methods_:
+  - `loadBoxyModel(url, boundingBox)`: loads the GLTF model, sets initial position/scale, sets up edges, and initializes AnimationMixer
+  - `getDeformedGeometry(mesh)`: for SkinnedMesh objects, calculates a deformed geometry in world space so the wireframe edges can dynamically follow skeletal animation

+**post-processing**
+- applies a customizable shader pass to create blur or other visual effects on the final rendered scene
+- _methods_:
+  - uses an EffectComposer with at least one Pass (ShaderPass, RenderPass, etc.)
+  - `blurOverlayPass` is an example pass for adding a subtle blur overlay

+**animation switching**
+- allows quick switching among multiple animation clips via debug keyboard shortcuts
+- _methods_:
+  - `updateAnimation(boxyObject)`: cross-fades from the current action to a newly desired animation clip

 **real-time animation**
-- continuously updates node positions, wireframes, and connecting lines in an animation loop.
+- continuously updates node positions, wireframes, axes nodes, connecting lines, boxy model edges, and camera transitions in a loop
+- _methods_:
+  - `animateScene(...)`: houses the primary render loop, updating movement, fading, connectivity, camera angle, and more on every frame

+**label assignment**
+- dynamically assigns textual labels (which can be links or interface triggers) to nodes based on screen position and priority, ensuring minimal overlap
+- _methods_:
+  - `assignLabelsToNodes(nodes, labels, camera)`: uses the node’s projected screen space to place or skip labels without collisions

+**typewriter effect**
+- when an interface label is clicked, the corresponding text content is displayed with a “typewriter” animation
+- _logic_:
+  - a React useEffect manages incremental character rendering for the selected interface content

+**fps counter**
+- basic on-screen display of frames per second (fps) for performance debugging
-- methods:
+- _logic_:
-  - `animateScene`: updates all moving elements and renders the scene frame by frame.
+  - tracks frame times in a useEffect hook, updating a small text overlay every 0.5s

 === technical stack

-- **framework**: next.js for server-side rendering and routing.
+- **framework**: Next.js for server-side rendering and routing
-- **3d rendering**: three.js for object creation, animation, and rendering.
+- **3d rendering**: Three.js for object creation, animation, and rendering
-- **state management**: react's `useState` and `useEffect` for node and interaction management.
+- **state management**: React useState and useEffect for node, axes, and interaction management
+- **model loading**: GLTFLoader + DRACOLoader for importing compressed 3d models with animation data
+- **post-processing**: EffectComposer, RenderPass, and optional ShaderPass pipeline for visual effects

 === data structures

+- **NodeObject**
+  - `x, y, z`: 3d coordinates
+  - `dx, dy, dz`: velocity in each axis
+  - `assignedLabel?`: holds a reference to a Label if assigned

-- **nodeObject**:
+- **AxesNodeObject**
-  - `x, y, z`: 3d coordinates.
+  - `x, y, z`: 3d coordinates
-  - `dx, dy, dz`: velocity in each axis.
+  - `dx, dy, dz`: velocity in each axis
+  - `axesGroup`: a Three.js Group containing the small cross lines
+  - `opacity`: current opacity (modulated by a sine wave)
+  - `frequency, offset`: parameters controlling the sine-wave fade effect

+- **BoxyObject**
+  - `model`: a Three.js Group containing the loaded GLTF scene
+  - `mixer`: a Three.js AnimationMixer for controlling animated clips
+  - `animations`: array of THREE.AnimationClip referencing all loaded animations
+  - `currentAction?`: the currently playing AnimationAction
+  - `currentAnimation, desiredAnimation`: indices referencing the active or target animation clip
+  - `dynamicEdges`: array of edge wireframes updated in real time by getDeformedGeometry()

-- **boundingBox**:
+- **BoundingBox**
-  - `minX, maxX, minY, maxY, minZ, maxZ`: defines movement boundaries.
+  - `minX, maxX, minY, maxY, minZ, maxZ`: defines movement boundaries for nodes

+- **Label**
+  - `content`: display text
+  - `url?`: if a link-type label, the url to open
+  - `priority`: used to sort label importance in assignment
+  - `fontsize`: dynamically updated in assignLabelsToNodes()
+  - `function`: "link" | "interface", determines behavior on click
+  - `interfaceContent?`: if "interface", the typed message to display

 ```asciidoc
 [plantuml]